tamhoang1412/backend-swe-interview-questions/answers/database.md

 Indexing adds a data structure with columns for the search conditions and a pointer.
 The pointer is the address on the memory disk of the row with the rest of the information.
 The query looks for the specific row in the index; the index refers to the pointer which will find the rest of the information.

+## Indexes are good.
+Why don't we use as many indexes as possible?

+Write performace: Every time a row is added to or removed from a table, all indexes on that table must be modified.
+When a row is updated, any indexes on the column or columns that were affected need to be modified as well.
+Therefore, the more indexes you have, the more work the server needs to do to keep all schema objects up to date, which tends to slow things down.

+Storage space: Every index is a table, a special type of table but still a table.
+Therefore, indexes take up additional storage space on the database server.

 ## What algorithm and data structure indexing used?
 And why?

 Index can use a hash table or B-Tree.
 [The index is decided to use depending on the data type and how you query the data](https://dev.mysql.com/doc/refman/8.0/en/index-btree-hash.html).